spacepy/dbprocessing/docs/scripts.rst

 .. warning:: This is untested and not fully useful yet.

+.. _scripts_coveragePlot:

 coveragePlot.py
 ---------------
 .. program:: coveragePlot

 Creates a coverage plot based on config file input.
 This script is useful for determining which files may be missing from a processing chain.
+See note on :ref:`scripts_htmlCoverage`.

 .. option:: configfile The config file to read.